 • Participants must have a mature attitude and good work ethic

 • Participants must be motivated to complete all work and written assignments

 • Application form signed by a parent or legal guardian

 Kuspuk School District,

 • Copy of two forms of ID (If already on file from previous years, you do not need to submit)

-• Employment Verification Form I-9 (If already on file from previous years, you do not need to submit)
+• Complete Page 1 of the Employment Verification Form I-9 (If already on file from previous years, you do not need to submit)

 The George River will provide some unique opportunities for this project.
 First there is the weir location in the lower river which provides salmon escapement numbers.
 Second, not far above the weir the river essentially splits into two forks which are very similar in catchment area and physical characteristics.
 This could provide an opportunity for conducting a “paired watershed” type of study.
 The watershed is predominantly oriented north and south, and is not heavily vegetated, which may result in an increase in thermal regimes, relative to other watersheds in the Kuskokwim basin.
 There is an active mining operation in the one fork, the extent of which I don’t know.

 Logistically, the George is relatively close to Aniak and Napaimute, and has one established airstrip (Granite) up at the mine.
 The feasibility to float down from this airstrip is unknown; however it appears that suitable reference sites could be accessed by jetboat, for each fork.